AchilleBineli/spam_classification/README.md

 run the program
 -----
 - SVM model :
 $python svm.py
-or
 $python3 svm.py

 - For the other deep learning models